YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 -----------------

-Resources can have many versions that are identified by the ``selector`` property of the metadata object.
-The selector is defined by the user and indicates the version of the resource.
+Resources can have many versions that are identified by the ``selector`` property of the metadata object and the affinity.
+The selector is defined by the user and indicates the version of the resource and the affinity is defined by the resource itself.

 For example, developer might decide to use the selector ``selector: iphone`` for the iPhone version  and ``selector: android`` for the Android version of a resource.
 Using these two selectors, you could have the following two versions of the ``index`` resource of type ``view``:

 - ``index.iphone.mu.html``
 - ``index.android.mu.html``